JJC3321/JJChen3321.github.io/README.md

-# JJChen3321.github.io#
-This is my personal website that holds my resume, bio and etc.
+This is my personal website that holds my resume, bio and ETC